Marion Fellows

 Marion Fellows (née Fullarton, born 5 May 1949) is a Scottish National Party (SNP) politician.
-Since the 2015 General Election, she has been the Member of Parliament for Motherwell and Wishaw.
-She currently serves as the SNP spokesperson for Disabilities and as an SNP whip.
+From 2015 until 2024, she was the Member of Parliament for Motherwell and Wishaw.
 Between June 2017 and January 2020 she was the SNP spokesperson for Small Business, Enterprise and Innovations.

 Early life and career

 Fellows studied Accountancy and Finance at Heriot Watt University.
 For nineteen years, she taught business studies at West Lothian College, where she was an active member of the Educational Institute of Scotland (EIS) trade union.

 Political career

 Fellows was elected in 2012 as a North Lanarkshire Councillor for Wishaw, and was active in the "Yes Motherwell and Wishaw" campaign during the 2014 Scottish independence referendum, which managed to achieve a majority in North Lanarkshire for leaving the United Kingdom, which made North Lanarkshire one of only 4 (out of 32) Scottish council districts to vote for independence, despite a national majority voting to stay in the UK.

 In 2007, Fellows unsuccessfully contested the Motherwell and Wishaw Scottish Parliament constituency against the incumbent, then-First Minister of Scotland Jack McConnell, and then in 2010 unsuccessfully contested the Motherwell and Wishaw United Kingdom Parliament constituency, losing to the incumbent Frank Roy.

 At the 2015 UK general election, Fellows was elected as the MP for Motherwell and Wishaw, with a majority of 11,898 votes.
 After being elected, she was appointed as an SNP whip in May 2015 and was a member of the Education Committee between July 2015 and May 2017 and then again between September 2017 and November 2019.
 She was also a member of the Education, Skills and the Economy Sub-Committee between October 2016 and May 2017.

 Fellows was re-elected as MP for the seat at the 2017 UK General Election, with a significantly decreased majority of 318 votes.
 Between October 2018 and November 2019 she was a member of the Administration Committee.
 In June 2017, she was appointed the SNP spokesperson for Small Business, Enterprise and Innovation, a post she held until January 2020.

 Fellows was again re-elected at the 2019 UK general election as the MP for Motherwell and Wishaw, with an increased majority of 6,268 votes.
 In January 2020, she was appointed the SNP spokesperson for disabilities.

-Since January 2020, Fellows has been a member of the Speaker's Committee for the Independent Parliamentary Standards Authority, and since March 2020 she has been a member of the Administration Committee.
+In January 2020, Fellows became a member of the Speaker's Committee for the Independent Parliamentary Standards Authority, and in March 2020 she became a member of the Administration Committee.

+In the 2024 UK general election, she contested the new seat of Motherwell, Wishaw and Carluke but was unseated by Pamela Nash.